jinwookjungs/datc_robust_design_flow/README.md

 and important events that stimulate the research of the target problems and advance the cutting edge technologies.
 Nevertheless, most contests focus only on the point tool problems and fail in addressing the design flow or co-optimization among design tools.
-OpenDesign Flow Database platform is developed to direct attention to the overall design flow from logic design to physical synthesis to manufacturability optimization.
+DATC RDF platform is developed to direct attention to the overall design flow from logic design to physical synthesis to manufacturability optimization.
 The goals are to provide:
 1. An academic reference design flow based on past CAD contest results,